celery/celery/docs/tutorials/task-cookbook.rst

 The task takes a feed URL as a single argument, and imports that feed into a Django model called `Feed`.
-We ensure that it's not possible for two or more workers to import the same feed at the same time by setting a cache key consisting of the MD5 checksum of the feed URL.
+We ensure that it's not possible for two or more workers to import the same feed at the same time by setting a cache key consisting of the MD5 check-sum of the feed URL.

 The cache key expires after some time in case something unexpected happens, and something always will...

-For this reason your tasks runtime should not exceeed the timeout.
+For this reason your tasks runtime should not exceed the timeout.

 .. code-block:: python